How to Increase Student Retention: 3 Innovative Ways to Improve Student Retention

 Our research shows that the QLess queue management system can help you slash attrition rates in half by enhancing the student service environment.
 This software has also been shown to increase student satisfaction ratings to 75 percent and cut operational costs related to student services up to 45 percent.

-Click here to learn more about how to increase student retention through QLess solutions.
-To experience for yourself how QLess works, you can request a web demo here.
+To learn more about how to increase student retention through QLess solutions, visit our queue management page.
+To experience for yourself how QLess works, you can schedule a web demo here.
 We also encourage you to check out our white papers, webinars, and ROI calculator.